mitranim/rout/readme.md

   r.Get(``, serveFiles)
 }

-// This is not a "builder" function; it's executed for EVERY request. func routesApi(r rout.R) {
+// This is not a "builder" function; it's executed for EVERY request that gets
+// routed to it.
+func routesApi(r rout.R) {
   // Different error handling just for this route. defer r.Rec(writeErrJson)